Russanandres/LightROM/README.md

 -
 - Q - Anything other than Lightrom based and Ultra?
 - A - Yes.
 There will be an extended release (LightromEXtented?) where there will be a calculator, a camera and similar necessary things.
+- A - As well as the Debug version (LightROM Debug) filled with various debugging features.
+It will be released of course.

 ## All devices that have a chance to get LightROM:
 - cm6 and below - no information yet